kubeovn/docs/docs/advance/vip.en.md

-# VIP Reservation
+# VIP reserved IP

+VIP Virtual IP addresses are reserved for IP addresses.
+The reason for the design of VIP is that the IP and POD of kube-ovn are directly related in naming, so the function of reserving IP can not be realized directly based on IP.
+At the beginning of the design, VIP refers to the function of Openstack neutron Allowed-Address-Pairs（AAP）, which can be used for Openstack octavia load balancer projects.
+It can also be used to provide in-machine application (POD) IP, as seen in the aliyun terway project.
+In addition, because neutron has the function of reserving IP, VIP has been extended to a certain extent, so that VIP can be directly used to reserve IP for POD, but this design will lead to the function of VIP and IP become blurred, which is not an elegant way to achieve, so it is not recommended to use in production.
+In addition, since the Switch LB of OVN can provide a function of using the internal IP address of the subnet as the front-end VIP of the LB, the scenario of using the OVN Switch LB Rule in the subnet for the VIP is extended.
+In short, there are only three use cases for VIP design at present:

+- Allowed-Address-Pairs VIP
+- Switch LB rule VIP
+- Pod uses VIP to fix IP

+## 1. Allowed-Address-Pairs VIP

-In some scenarios we want to dynamically reserve part of the IP but not assign it to Pods but to other infrastructure e.g:
+In this scenario, we want to dynamically reserve a part of the IP but not allocate it to Pods but to other infrastructure enables, such as:

-- Kubernetes nested Kubernetes scenarios where the upper Kubernetes uses the Underlay network take up the available addresses of the underlying Subnet.
+- Kubernetes nesting scenarios In which the upper-layer Kubernetes uses the Underlay network, the underlying Subnet addresses are used.
-- LB or other network infrastructure requires the use of an IP within a Subnet.
+- LB or other network infrastructure needs to use an IP within a Subnet, but does not have a separate Pod.

-In addition, VIP can also reserve IP for Allowed-Address-Pairs to support scenarios where a single network card is configured with multiple IPs, e.g:
+In addition, VIP can reserve IP for Allowed-Address-Pairs to support the scenario in which a single NIC is configured with multiple IP addresses, for example:

-- Keepalived can help achieve fast failover and flexible load balancing architecture by configuring additional IP address pairs.
+- Keepalived can help with fast failover and flexible load balancing architecture by configuring additional IP address pairs

-## Create Random Address VIP
+### 1.1 Automatically assign addresses to VIP

-If you just want to set aside a number of IPs and have no requirement for the IP addresses themselves, you can use the following yaml to create them:
+If you just want to reserve a number of IP addresses without requiring the IP address itself, you can use the following yaml to create:

 ```yaml
 apiVersion: kubeovn.io/v1